Cyperus cuspidatus

 Cyperus cuspidatus, commonly known as the coastal plain flatsedge, is a sedge of the family Cyperaceae that is native to seasonally dry tropical areas of Africa, Asia, the Americas and Australia.

 Description

 The annual sedge typically grows to a height of 2.5 to 15 cm and has a tufted habit.
 In Australia it blooms between February and August producing green-yellow-brown flowers.
 The plant has a slender root system.
-The glabrous culms are tufted and have a triangular corss-section with length of 1 to 17 cm and a width of 0.2 to 0.5 mm.
+The glabrous culms are tufted and have a triangular cross-section with length of 1 to 17 cm and a width of 0.2 to 0.5 mm.
 It has linear shaped leaf blades that can be flat or rolled that taper to a pointed end.
 The leaves are 1 to 13.5 cm in length and have a width of 0.2 to 1.1 cm. the leaves are accompanied by red-brown to purple coloured sheaths of a similar length and width.